flaneurette/Natural-Grammar/README.md

 # Natural-Grammar

-A class to process text and auto-correct in natural grammar.
-It follows the Chicago style code as well as hundreds of fragments that I extracted from from reading and editing news articles and books.
+A class to process text and auto-correct in natural grammar, which follows the Chicago style code.
+The class also contains hundreds of fragments that I extracted from reading and editing news articles and books.
 It also has a small thesaurus of most used words.

 # Example text